sattyamjjain/Fundify/README.md

 # Fundify: Bank Statement Analysis Tool

 ## Overview

-Fundify offers a comprehensive solution for processing and analyzing bank statements.
-It combines Python and FastAPI with MQTT messaging for a scalable and efficient financial analysis tool.
+Fundify is a state-of-the-art tool designed for processing and analyzing bank statements efficiently.
+Utilizing a combination of Python and FastAPI, integrated with MQTT messaging, it ensures scalable and reliable financial analysis.

+## Compatibility

+Tested and verified on multiple platforms to ensure robust performance across diverse environments:

+- **llama2**
+- **gemma**
+- **llama3**
+- Additional platforms as required

 ## Getting Started

 ### Prerequisites

-Ensure these are installed:
+Before installation, ensure the following are installed:
 - Docker
 - Docker Compose